chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ## Steps to Deploy

 1. The following command will run the deployment.
-The deploy command will run the verify command internally, to skip a verification process during deploy command use `--skip-verify` flag
+The deploy command will first run the verify command internally, to skip a verification process during deploy command use `--skip-verify` flag

     ```bash
     chef-automate deploy config.toml --airgap-bundle automate.aib